 MHM provides a single excel document that includes inventory position, sales and returns on separate sheets.
 The same file must be uploaded three times as an inventory position, sales, and returns file type because VendorLink extracts, transfers and loads one sheet at a time

 The separate sheets may not be uploaded with one VendorLink workbook because that would prevent users from deleting data after any data type has been approved (e.g. if all MHM data is imported together and inventory position data has been approved, the sales data may not be deleted in Consignment Warehouse.)

+To import receipts, upload the MHM inventory file with the file type “Receipts” selected

+To import gratis, upload the MHM inventory file with the file type “Gratis” selected

 Footprint

 Footprint handles stock for two publishers: Princeton and California.
 Princeton reports data monthly and California reports quarterly in two separate files.
 Inventory Control users must combine the separate files when importing to avoid removing California’s stock as “missing” titles.
 Please reach out to Steve Danz (IPS-Jackson Inventory Control Manager) for questions about this process

+To import receipts, upload the Footprint inventory file with the file type “Receipts” selected

+To import gratis, upload the MHM inventory file with the file type “Gratis” selected

 APD

-No special considerations
+To import receipts, upload the APD inventory file with the file type “Receipts” selected

+Consignment Data Adapter Format

+As part of the development effort, warehouse partners were requested to provide their data in a standard format to simplify VendorLink’s data transformation.
+The adapter request includes the implementation of dropping files in an FTP location that VendorLink can pick up automatically with a configuration change.
+As of August 2018, GBS and NSB have begun the process of implementing this format.

+For details regarding this standard format, please see the following wiki page: https://wiki.ingramcontent.com/display/IPSPI/Consignment+Warehouse+Partner+Data+Adaptor

 Inventory Variance View

 By default, Consignment Warehouse does not validate that the receipt, sales, and returns data matches to the summary data provided on the inventory position file.
 However, the Inventory Variance view provides a tool by which inventory control professionals may easily identify variances between the inventory position summary data and the receipt, sales and returns data.

+Note that sales and receipt data shown in this view depend on the transaction date supplied in the sales and receipt files, respectively.
+If the sales data is reported in the month after the actual sales transactions occurred, then those sales transactions will not appear in the same month as the inventory summary report.